 Colby is a very small city located in the state of Wisconsin.
 With a population of 1,959 people and just one neighborhood, Colby is the 312th largest community in Wisconsin.

-Because occupations involving physical labor dominate the local economy, Colby is generally considered to be a blue-collar town.
-40.37% of the Colby workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Colby is a blue-collar town, with 40.37% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Colby is a city of professionals, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Colby who work in teaching (11.30%), sales jobs (10.63%), and management occupations (9.47%).

 Of important note, Colby is also a city of artists.
 Colby has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Colby’s character.

-The percentage of adults in Colby who are college-educated is close to the national average for all communities of 21.84%: 20.54% of the adults in Colby have a bachelor's degree or advanced degree.
+The education level of Colby citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.54% of adults 25 and older in Colby have a college degree.

 The per capita income in Colby in 2022 was $28,274, which is low income relative to Wisconsin, and lower middle income relative to the rest of the US.
 This equates to an annual income of $113,096 for a family of four.
 However, Colby contains both very wealthy and poor people as well.